krim404/Cat-Printer-CMD-Pipe/README.md

 # Cat-Printer-CMD-Pipe
 Uses https://github.com/NaitLee/Cat-Printer print.py to act as an command line tool to directly print your favorite text onto your thermo printer
+Also uses https://github.com/FriedOrange/MatrixSans as a great printable font.
+Matrix-Sans is supplied in this repostory

 ![Demo](/demo.png?raw=true "Demo Picture")